uptane/uptane-standard/uptane-standard.md

 The Time Server SHALL receive a sequence of tokens from a vehicle representing all of its ECUs.
 In response, it SHALL sign each token together with the current time.

 The Time Server SHALL expose a public interface allowing primaries to communicate with it.
 This communication MAY occur over FTP, FTPS, SFTP, HTTP, or HTTPS.

+Rotation of the The Time Server's key is performed by listing the new key in the Director's Root metadata, in the same manner as other role keys are listed, and also in the Director's Targets metadata (for partial verification secondaries).

 ## In-vehicle implementation requirements